caritodoer/CheatSheets/BuenasPracticas.md

 - **Constants** are usually defined on a module level and written in ***UPPER_CASE_WITH_UNDERSCORES***.
 Examples include MAX_OVERFLOW and TOTAL.

+**Names to Avoid**

+Never use the characters 'l' (lowercase letter el), 'O' (uppercase letter oh), or 'I' (uppercase letter eye) as single character variable names.
+In some fonts, these characters are indistinguishable from the numerals one and zero.
+When tempted to use 'l', use 'L' instead.

 ### Imports
-* Imports should usually be on separate lines:
+Imports should usually be on separate lines:

 ```
 import os
 import sys

 from subprocess import Popen, PIPE
 ```

-* Imports are always put at the top of the file, just after any module comments and docstrings, and before module globals and constants.
+Imports are always put at the top of the file, just after any module comments and docstrings, and before module globals and constants.

 Imports should be grouped in the following order: